San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 California requires a core set of statewide disclosures plus additional local forms for areas like San Francisco and Marin.

-Lead-based paint disclosure for homes built before 1978, with required EPA pamphlet.
+- Lead-based paint disclosure for homes built before 1978, with the required EPA pamphlet.

 45. How do competing offers shape my strategy?